 In some cases, government agencies responsible for inspecting and regulating construction sites may share liability if they fail to enforce safety regulations or conduct adequate inspections.

-Our construction accident lawyers serve the entire State of New York including New York City, the Bronx, Brooklyn, Manhattan, Staten Island and Queens.
+Our nconstruction accident lawyers serve the entire State of New York including New York City, The Bronx, Brooklyn, Manhattan, Staten Island and Queens.
 We also serve Nassau and Suffolk, Rockland, Westchester Counties, Albany, Buffalo, Rochester and Syracuse and surrounding areas.

 All construction workers deserve a safe work site, safe working conditions, and safe equipment.
 When brain trauma or other serious personal injuries occur, De Caro & Kaplen, LLP is prepared to represent you in a court of law to obtain fair and full compensation for your hardships.
 Here, we’re not just attorneys—we’re client advocates who genuinely care about helping you reach a better place in your life.